 Once a healthcare organization realizes the extent of their security and mitigation needs, however, they discover that it’s possible to both improve security and streamline business operations by outsourcing to a Managed Security Service Provider (MSSP).
 If the MSSP offers HIPAA cloud hosting (as HIPAA Vault does), capital equipment costs and IT expenditures (typically used for servers and software, onsite data centers, maintenance, etc.) can be reduced, and replaced with a more secure, efficient, and optimized environment.
 This is how an experienced MSSP – particularly one with HIPAA security expertise for healthcare – can actually play a partnering role going forward, once they are deemed essential to patient care.

-Healthcare organizations of any size who have an MSSP on their “front line” will benefit from the latest in malware and threat mitigation.
+Healthcare organizations of any size that have an MSSP on their “front line” will benefit from the latest in malware and threat mitigation.
 MSSPs can keep abreast of and apply the latest security patches to operating systems – indispensable for preserving the integrity and availability of PHI.
 In addition, they provide real-time analysis of networks and logs, Security Incident and Event Management (SIEM) and alerts, managed firewalls, offsite backups, data loss prevention, and more – all important parts of a HIPAA compliant environment.

 Some MSSPs – like HIPAA Vault – also offer staff training programs for cybersecurity awareness.
 Today’s organizations will routinely see phishing attacks, internal lapses in workstation security, USB attacks, and more.
 Since human errors and internal actors represent a large percentage of breaches (59%), finding an MSSP who can help provide staff training programs can be a great asset for a strong defense.

-Most of the above needs are beyond most healthcare organization’s ability to manage, while attempting to focus on essential services and patient care.
+Most of the above needs are beyond most healthcare organization’s ability to manage while attempting to focus on essential services and patient care.
 Partnering with an experienced MSSP can free them up to do what they do best – saving lives – while ensuring critical applications and data remain available.

 Want to talk to a proven healthcare MSSP?
-Give us a call at: 760-290-3460, or look us up at www.hipaavault.com.
+Give us a call at 760-290-3460, or look us up at www.hipaavault.com.

 HIPAA Vault is the leading provider of HIPAA compliant solutions, enabling healthcare providers, business organizations, and government agencies to secure their protected health information from data breaches, threats, and security vulnerabilities.
 Customers trust HIPAA Vault to mitigate risk, actively monitor and protect their infrastructure, and ensure that systems stay online at all times.
 In addition to providing secure infrastructure and compliance for health companies, HIPAA Vault provides a full array of HIPAA solutions, including secure email, HIPAA compliant WordPress, and secure file sharing, and more.